-Referred to in paragraph 14(f) of the Independent Auditors' Report of even date to the members of Parry Sugars Refinery India Private Limited on the Ind AS financial statements as of and for the year ended March 31, 2022
+Referred to in paragraph 14(f) of the Independent Auditor's Report of even date to the members of Parry Sugars Refinery India Private Limited on the Financial Statements for the year ended March 31, 2023 Page 1 of 2

-Report on the Internal Financial Controls with reference to financial statements under Clause (i) of Sub-section 3 of Section 143 of the Act
+Report on the Internal Financial Controls with reference to Financial Statements under clause (i) of sub-section 3 of Section 143 of the Act

-1. We have audited the internal financial controls with reference to financial statements of Parry Sugars Refinery India Private Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the Ind AS financial statements of the Company for the year ended on that date.
+1. We have audited the internal financial controls with reference to financial statements of Parry Sugars Refinery India Private Limited ("the Company") as of March 31, 2023 in conjunction with our audit of the financial statements of the Company for the year ended on that date.